 SOWK 660, Advanced Practicum, is intended to offer practical and supervised opportunities to develop students' existing social work knowledge and skills to an advanced specialized level.
-The purpose of this course is to provide advanced level opportunities for development, integration, and reinforcement of competence through performance in actual service situations and to foster the acquisition of knowledge, values and skills relevant to emerging conditions of social work practice.
-Together with the Integrative Seminar (SOWK 662), the practicum promotes integration of research, theory and practice together with the student's social work identity.
+The purpose of this course if to provide advanced level opportunities for development, integration, and reinforcement of competence through performance in actual service situations and to foster the acquisition of knowledge, values, and skills relevant to emerging conditions of social work practice.
+Together with the Integrative Seminar (SOWK 662), the practicum promotes integration of research, theory, and practice together with the student's social work identity.

 Refer to the Field Education Policy Manual for additional information relating to the field practicum, including policies, procedures, and roles/responsibilities of all involved.
-The Manual is available at: https://socialwork.ucalgary.ca/sites/default/files/student%20-ucalgary-field-education-manual-feb-2020\0.pdf
+The manual is available at: https://socialwork.ucalgary.ca/sites/default/files/Field\Education/Field\Education\Manual.pdf

-Co-requisite: This course is taken concurrently with SOWK 662, Integrative Seminar.
+Co-requisite This course is taken concurrently with SOWK 662, Integrative Seminar.